-We use a top grade polyamide fabric to build our paragliders.
-The fabric has a special protective coating against UV radiation and air permeability.
-The fabric may suffer if it is exposed to large amounts of UV radiation (i.e. bright sunlight).
-Do not leave your glider lying in the sun for any longer than absolutely necessary, only unpack and rig right before launching and do yourself the favour of repacking right after landing.
-Modern paraglider textiles have improved much in terms of UV durability but UV exposure remains the deciding factor of a paragliders' life expectancy.
-First the colours start to fade, then the coating and the structural integrity of the synthetic fibres begins to deteriorate.
+We use a top grade polyamide cloth to build our paragliders, with a special protective coating against UV radiation and air permeability.
+The cloth will suffer if it is exposed to large amounts of UV (i.e. bright sunlight).
+Do not leave your glider lying in the sun for any longer than is absolutely necessary, only unpack and rig right before launching and do yourself the favour of repacking right after landing.
+Modern paraglider textiles have improved much in terms of UV durability but UV exposure remains the deciding factor of a paraglider's life expectancy.
+First the colours start to fade, then the coating and the structural integrity of the synthetic fibres begin to deteriorate.

 On UP gliders the coated side of the cloth is facing inwards.
-This means that the coating is subjected to less mechanical abrasion while the porositylimiting capabilities remain the same
+This means that the coating is subjected to less mechanical abrasion while the porosity-limiting capabilities remain the same.

 When choosing an area to lay out the glider before launching, try to find somewhere that is relatively free of stones and sharp rocks.
-Pay particular attention to the top surface, where it lies on the ground.
+Pay particular attention to the top surface, where the canopy touches the ground.